 After about a dozen of these runs, I did get "bored" of hearing the "increase your stride length" every few minutes when I was pushing as hard as I could.
 So, I stopped using MapMyRun.
 They do, however, provide regular blogs on running tips.

 The Phantom visuals

 Anyway, let's get back to the UA HOVR Phantom RN.
 The Phantom comes in four colours: red, white, black and black/white.

-The RN is built for the runner who wants to feel nothing as they're pounding the pavement.
 I've got the black/white version.
 The red is too bold and bright for me while the white will pick up stains if you just wanted them to look good for going out.